Syncing 10,000 leads/mo? GET A DEMO

 How to write a LinkedIn post after your event

 Your event doesn’t end when the session is over.
-In fact, it’s just the beginning of the conversation.
-Posting about your event afterward is a great way to thank everyone, share what you learned, and keep the energy alive.
+Posting about your event afterward is a great way to thank everyone, share what you learned, and keep the conversation going.

 Here are two audience-friendly examples you can adapt:

-Write a post to give thanks to everyone who joined us for our live event today.
-It was great to see so many thoughtful questions and connections being made in the chat.
+“Thanks to everyone who joined us for our live event today.
+It was great to see so many thoughtful questions and connections being made in the chat.”

 Here’s an example by GOLDEROS, doing exactly that.